wagtail/wagtail/docs/multilingual_sites.rst

             """
             This returns the language code for this page.
             """
-            # Look through ancestors of this pages for its language homepage
+            # Look through ancestors of this page for its language homepage
             # The language homepage is located at depth 3
             language_homepage = self.get_ancestors(inclusive=True).get(depth=3)

+            # The slug of language homepages should always be set to the language code
             return language_homepage.slug